divonlan/genozip/docs/dvcf-limitations.rst

     | a.
 Bi-allelic variants in which the sequence in the Luft reference genome represents an allele that is neither the REF allele nor the ALT one.
 However, if this variant is a SNP in which AF=1 or AC=AN the variant is nevertheless lifted.
     |
     | b.
-Variants with more than 2 alleles, in which the sequence in the Luft reference and Primary reference differ.
+Variants with more than 2 alleles (i.e. more than one ALT allele), in which the sequence in the Luft reference and Primary reference differ.
     |
     | c.
 Complex re-arrangement variants (as defined in section 5.4 of the `VCF specification <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_).
     |